wankdanker/node-google-checkout/README.md

 });
 ```

-###GoogleCheckout.createCart(callback)
+###.createCart(callback)

 Create a new instance of `ShoppingCart`

-###GoogleCheckout.postXML(url, xml, callback)
+###.postXML(url, xml, callback)

 Post `xml` to `url` via an HTTP request.

-`url` is processed by replacing '{merchantNumber}' and '{merchantKey}'
+Before being used, `url` is processed by replacing '{merchantNumber}'
-with `settings.merchantNumber` and `settings.merchantKey` respectively.
+and '{merchantKey}' with `settings.merchantNumber` and
+`settings.merchantKey` respectively.

-###GoogleCheckout.parseXML(xml, callback)
+###.parseXML(xml, callback)

-Parse a string of xml and convert it to a JavaScript object.
+Parse a string of XML and convert it to a JavaScript object.

-This function processes a string of xml and converts it to
+This function processes a string of XML and converts it to
 a JavaScript object.
-Google's xml tags consistently replace
+Google's XML tags consistently replace
 spaces with '-'.
 We replace each '-' and the following character
 with just the capitalized character which follows the '-' by using
 the `camelCaseObjectKeys()` function.

 This gives us consistent camel case objects returned from Google.

-#camelCaseObjectKeys(obj)

-Process an object and replace key names with camel cased key names

 #ShoppingCart(GoogleCheckout)